 3. You’ve Driven Drunk or “High” Several Times

 Drunk-driving claims the lives of at least 30 people in the US every day.
 In 2018 alone, there were 10,511 deaths that occurred in the country due to drunk-driving crashes.

 Drugged-driving has shown to cause even more deaths.
 In 2015, for instance, 43% of motorists who died tested positive for drugs.
 That’s 6% higher than the 37% of drivers who died and had alcohol in their system.

 Keep in mind that you’re not the only person at risk if you drive while intoxicated or drugged.
 If you get involved in a DUI crash, everyone else involved may die or get injured as well.

-If you’ve driven under the influence more than once, it’s best to get help.
+If you’ve driven under the influence more than once, it’s best to begin getting clean and get help.

 4. You Find Yourself Thinking More and More About Alcohol or Drugs